Ill-posed Estimation in High-Dimensional Models with Instrumental Variables

 Then, we have

 \end{coro}

-We will see in the next section that $V$ converges to a normal distribution with a covariance matrix to be specified below.
-We also see that only the inverse of $\omega_2$ enters the sparsity condition in equation \eqref{coro:uniform:cond}.
-We hence conclude that while $\omega_2$ does not restrict the sparsity $s_0$ nor the dimension $p$ or $q$, it affects the rate of convergence.
+We will see in the next section that $V$ after standardization converges to the standard normal distribution and, in particular, that $\sqrt\omega\, V$ is stochastically bounded.
+We also see that $\omega$ enters the sparsity condition in equation \eqref{coro:cond}.
 In the strong identified case, the components of $\wh\beta$ are $\sqrt n$ consistent.
-In the weak identified case, this rate of convergence may slow down depending on the asymptotic behavior of $\omega_2$.
-We also emphasize that $\omega_1$ does not affect the rate of convergence but imposes stronger sparsity restriction if $\omega_1$ is increasing.
+In the semi-strongly identified case, this rate of convergence may slow down depending on the asymptotic behavior of $\omega$.